bobchen48/Writeups/Palo Alto NGFW Engineer/README.md

 Additionally, I built out my Google Doc notes by adding hyperlinks and referencing relevant Palo Alto TechDocs for each topic I found useful.
 Soon after, I had a fully built-out  exam datasheet–based notes, highlighting key concepts I needed to review prior to retake.
 I skipped Domain 3: Integration and Automation, as I performed best in it on my first attempt (80%) and it had the lowest weighting (20%).

 ## Second Attempt ##
 After reviewing everything for a month, I went in for my 2nd attempt, feeling much more confident about what I got wrong the first time.
-I confidently went through the questions, reading word for word to make sure I understand what I was being asked of.
-Thanks to the Exam Datasheet notes I took, I was able to pass it the 2nd go-round
+I was reading word for word to make sure I understand what I was being asked of.
+Thanks to the Exam Datasheet notes I took, I was able to pass it the 2nd time.

 ## Advice to Others ##